-If you’ve landed here looking for a quick answer to the question “Can ChatGPT replace my human customer service team?” then here is what you need to know, directly from ChatGPT’s makers:
+If you’ve landed here looking for a quick answer to the question “Can ChatGPT replace my human customer service team?” then here is the first thing you need to know, directly from ChatGPT’s makers:

-So … no. If you want to give your customers accurate, consistently good service experiences, then you can’t have ChatGPT answer them directly without human intervention.
-Not yet, at least, and maybe never.
-You can stop reading now; check back in a couple of years.
+So… no. If you want to give your customers accurate, consistently good service experiences, then you can’t have ChatGPT answer them directly without human intervention.
+Not yet, at least.

 Author’s note: This is not one of those articles where, right at the end, I reveal that ChatGPT generated the entire text for me.
 I wrote this myself, and any errors are therefore the fault of my meat-based brain and the pale and aging body that carries it around.